pmandreoli/ansible-role-laniakea-restore/README.md

 Role Name
 =========
-Role to plant lanikaea flavor in a Galaxy-minimal instance
+Role to plant lanikaea flavor in a Galaxy-minimal instance.

 Requirements
 ------------